 A Few Words About ADHD Coaching

-Generally speaking coaching is a process that allows individuals to reflect and gain awareness of who they are, what’s truly important in their lives and develop strategies to help them move forward.
+Generally speaking, coaching is a process that allows individuals to reflect and gain awareness of who they are and what’s truly important in their lives and develop strategies to help them move forward.
 At the same time, there are other important people in our lives - ones who may not fully understand what it means to live with ADHD.
 That is why I offer my services to both - individuals with ADHD and non-ADHD adults - so that there can be some harmony in daily life once again.

 My ADHD Coaching Style

 I am a compassionate coach, and the style of coaching I practice is called non-directive coaching.
 I help people, primarily adults with and without ADHD, discover the way they would most like to grow and change in their lives while providing them with a process and support to make and sustain changes long-term.

 To put it more simply, instead of just giving commands, suggestions, or forming to-do lists; exposure to a series of strategies will provide you with a chance to look at situations from a different perspective.
 Figure out what’s holding you back; gain valuable insights along with the clarity to focus on what you need to do and how to do it.

 The benefit of non-directive coaching is that you, as the client, take full ownership of your own solutions rather than ‘doing what you have been told to do.’
 Through this approach, you will feel a sense of empowerment, as if your life is now under your control.

 What Do The Experts Say About ADHD Coaching?